Geetha63/MS-Teams-Scripts/AssignPolicyToTeachers-EducationDomain/README.md

 Hit enter to continue

 # Expected Output
-Policie types TeamsChannelsPolicy, TeamsMeetingPolicy, TeamsMessagingPolicy with policyname `All teachers` are assigned to **All Teachers** distribution list with rank 1
+Policy types TeamsChannelsPolicy, TeamsMeetingPolicy, TeamsMessagingPolicy with policy name `All teachers` are assigned to **All Teachers** distribution list with rank 1